 KenGen’s Geothermal Power Plants

-KenGen owns five geothermal power stations; Olkaria I, Olkaria II, Olkaria IV, Olkaria I unit 4 & 5 and Olkaria V. In addition to the Power Stations, KenGen own fifteen wellheads generation plants one at Eburru and fourteen at Olkaria.
+KenGen owns five geothermal power stations; Olkaria I, Olkaria II, Olkaria IV, Olkaria I unit 4 & 5, Olkaria V and Olkaria I unit 6.
+In addition to the Power Stations, KenGen own fifteen wellheads generation plants one at Eburru and fourteen at Olkaria.

 Olkaria I Power Station